WillSwiston/Geo_Suite/README.md

 <p align="center">
   <b>Interactive learning platform for geography!</b><br>
   The aim of GeoSuite is to teach eager geography learners about the world around them.
-In recent times, learning about geography has become more important than ever, and the hunger for such knowledge has been greatly increasing with the advent of games such as Geoguessr.The goal of GeoSuite is to provide a wide array of fun, interactive games to learn world geography and culture.
+In recent times, learning about geography has become more important than ever, and the hunger for such knowledge has been greatly increasing with the advent of games such as Geoguessr.
+The goal of GeoSuite is to provide a wide array of fun, interactive games to learn world geography and culture.
 </p>

 ## Run Locally